sandbox-bio/sandbox.bio/src/content/fastp-intro/steps/Step2.md

 2. Next, you'll see stats about how many reads and bases were removed and for what reason.
 For example, 942 reads were trimmed because adapter sequences were detected in those reads.

-<Alert>Although the report mentions reads being filtered, `fastp` does not overwrite your original data!
-Later in this tutorial, we'll see how we can retrieve those filtered reads so we can use them in downstream analyses.</Alert>
+> Although the report mentions reads being filtered, `fastp` does not overwrite your original data!
+Later in this tutorial, we'll see how we can retrieve those filtered reads so we can use them in downstream analyses.